Joakim Nilsson (footballer, born 1994)

-Jörgen Joakim Nilsson (born 6 February 1994) is a Swedish professional footballer who plays as a centre-back for free agent club.
+Jörgen Joakim Nilsson (born 6 February 1994) is a Swedish former professional footballer who played as a centre-back.

 Career

 In November 2012 Nilsson was handed his first professional contract by GIF Sundsvall.

 In February 2016 he signed a five-year contract with IF Elfsborg for a fee around €500,000 (5 million SEK).

 In July 2019, Nilsson joined 2.
 Bundesliga side Arminia Bielefeld having agreed a three-year contract.
 The transfer fee paid to Elfsborg was estimated at €400,000.

 In June 2022, Nilsson agreed to a free transfer to St. Louis City SC.
 He joined the club in July 2022 and the club itself will begin playing in the MLS in 2023.

 On August 5 2025, St. Louis announce that they're part away with Joakim Nilsson.
 After three seasons injury.

 Personal life

 He is younger brother to the former Sweden national team player Per Nilsson.